-Figure 3: Metal NP number size (i.e., the projected area equivalent diameters) distributions determined from TEM micrographs with ImageJ within one $\mu m^2$ of a TEM grid for three coagulation times: 1.3 s, 2.2 s and 26.0 s for Au and Pt and 1.3 s coagulation time for Ni and Cu.
-After a coagulation time of 1.3 s, particle modes range from 2 nm (Pt and Cu) to approximately 3 - 4 nm for Au and Ni.
-Particle concentrations are significantly higher (> 250%) for Au and Pt compared to Cu and Ni.
+Figure 3.
+Metal NP number size (i.e. the projected area equivalent diameters) distributions determined from TEM micrographs with ImageJ within $1 \mu m^2$ of a TEM grid for up to three coagulation times: 1.3, 2.2 and 26.0 s for Au and Pt and 1.3 s coagulation time for Ni and Cu.
+After a coagulation time of 1.3 s, particle modes range from 2 nm (Pt and Cu) to approximately 3-4 nm for Au and Ni.
+Particle concentrations are significantly higher (> 250 %) for Au and Pt compared to Cu and Ni.
 The shaded bins for Ni indicate an overestimation of the smallest particles.
-Inserts for Au and Pt show the strongly decreased size distributions after a particle coagulation time of 26.0 s.
+Insets for Au and Pt show the strongly decreased size distributions after a particle coagulation time of 26.0 s.

-For the longer coagulation times (2.2 s and 26.0 s) fewer particle numbers are observed due to increased coagulation (resulting in to a shift of the mode to larger diameters) and diffusional losses to the tube walls (appendix C).
-For Ni and Cu size distributions for the longer coagulation times could not be determined due to the overall smaller particle concentrations resulting in poor counting statistics.
-Difficulties in particle detection in TEM for Cu and Ni also arise due to the lower resolution of the NPs during imaging for these two elements, which depends, e.g., on the atomic number ( $\propto$ Z) and the thickness of particles.
+(resulting in to a shift of the mode to larger diameters) and diffusional losses to the tube walls (Appendix C).
+For Ni and Cu, size distributions for the longer coagulation times could not be determined due to the overall smaller particle concentrations resulting in poor counting statistics.
+Difficulties in particle detection in TEM for Cu and Ni also arise due to the lower resolution of the NPs during imaging for these two elements, which depends, for example, on the atomic number ( $\propto Z^2$ ) and the thickness of particles.
 Thus, given the lower atomic numbers of Cu and Ni (Z 29 and 28, respectively) and the smaller primary particles, Cu and Ni particles suffer from a lower resolution compared to Au and Pt (Z 79 and 78, respectively) particles.
-Although enhanced contrast can be achieved via image manipulation in ImageJ, the detection of particles with a diameter of a few nm is still challenging.
-The shaded bins in the case of Ni indicate the overestimation of the smallest particles due to the lower signal to noise ratio during particle detection with ImageJ.
+Although enhanced contrast can be achieved via image manipulation in ImageJ, the detection of particles with a diameter of a few nanometres is still challenging.
+The shaded bins in the case of Ni indicate the overestimation of the smallest particles due to the lower signal-to-noise ratio during particle detection with ImageJ.

 Particles are deposited on TEM grids due to diffusion in a laminar flow regime.
-This results in an overestimation of the smaller particles compared to the larger particles and therefore the size distribution displayed in Fig. 3 is skewed towards smaller particle sizes compared to the size distribution present in the aerosol phase.
+This results in an overestimation of the smaller particles compared to the larger particles, and therefore the size distribution displayed in Fig. 3 is skewed towards smaller particle sizes compared to the size distribution present in the aerosol phase.
 This collection artefact can be corrected for, assuming that Brownian diffusion was the dominant particle collection process on the TEM grids.
-Thus, in determining the diffusion 'losses' (i.e. diffusion onto the grid) per size bin knowing the dimension of the collection chamber, the flow rate and the diffusion coefficient of the particles, the particles number size distributions in the aerosol flow after a coagulation time of 1.3 s and 2.2 s, respectively could be calculated for Au and Pt (Fig. 4, black data).
-As expected, modes of the calculated size distributions in Fig. 4 are shifted by approximately 1-2 nm to larger sizes compared to the histograms in Fig. 3.
+Thus, in determining the diffusion "losses" (i.e. diffusion onto the grid) per size bin knowing the dimension of the collection

-Figure 4: Aerosol number size distributions estimated from TEM micrographs of Au and Pt NPs.
-The NPs were collected via diffusion for 2h for coagulation times of 1.3 s and 2.2 s and subsequently used to calculate the aerosol distributions (in black).
+Figure 4.
+Aerosol number size distributions estimated from TEM micrographs of Au and Pt NPs.
+The NPs were collected via diffusion for 2 h for coagulation times of 1.3 and 2.2 s and subsequently used to calculate the aerosol distributions (in black).
 In red, as a comparison, simultaneously measured SMPS distributions are plotted.
-Errors for the calculation consist of the propagate statistical error from triplicate measurements.
-SMPS error bars consist of the standard deviation of the scans taken for an 1h average.
+Errors in the calculation consist of the propagate statistical error from triplicate measurements.
+SMPS error bars consist of the standard deviation of the scans taken for a 1 h average.